 2. Administrative and National Policy Requirements

 The EAC has not promulgated any such requirements at this time.
-It is expected that general administrative and national policy requirements will be followed, and the EAC will seek guidance on these requirements from other Federal agencies, such as the U.S. Department of Health and Human Services.
+It is expected that general administrative and national policy requirements will be followed, and the EAC will seek Start Printed Page 16288guidance on these requirements from other Federal agencies, such as the U.S. Department of Health and Human Services.

 Semi-Annual Program Reports

 States awarded grants will be required to submit a semi-annual report, which is due six months following the inception of the grant.
 They will also be required to submit a final report, which is due June 1, 2009.
 Specific details regarding timeframes for submitting, and topics/subjects to be addressed, will be described in detail in the grant recipients' award letter.

 A SF 269 must be submitted on January 15, 2009, for the period beginning on the date of award of the contract and ending on December 31, 2008, and on July 31, 2009 for the period beginning January 1, 2008 and ending on the close out of the grant program.
 Specific details regarding timeframes for submitting, and line item expenditures to be reported on, will be described in detail in the grant recipients' award letter.

 To obtain grant funds, grantees will be required to submit SF 270 forms (Request for Advance or Reimbursement) on a quarterly basis.